Galaxies99/alpha-protein/docs/models.md

 # Models

-Here we illustrate the structures of the three models in our repository.
+Here we illustrate the structures of the models in our repository.

 ## Model 1: DeepCov